-3. REGISTRATION
+3. Registration

-Registration for courses takes place during the first week of each semester of the academic year.
+3.1 Registration for courses takes place during the first week of the first semester of each academic year.

-The registration of a student is not complete until the appropriate tuition and other fees have been paid in respect of that student or arrangements acceptable to the Campus Bursar have been made with respect to the payment of such fees.
+Please note that the registration of a student is not complete until the appropriate tuition and other fees have been paid in respect of that student or arrangements acceptable to the Campus Principal have been made with respect to the payment of such fees.